Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 Folding bikes from reputable manufacturers do not break easily with normal use.
 That means tightening clamps moderately, observing the weight limit (including apparel and cargo), and avoiding rougher terrain than it was intended for.
 As with any bicycle, it’s still important to inspect your folding bike’s frame for cracks between rides.

-For any metal-framed bicycle, a catastrophic failure like snapping in half would be the result of small cracks that went unnoticed, and continued to grow.
-It’s exceedingly rare for these things to happen out of the blue.
+For any metal-framed bicycle, a catastrophic failure like snapping in half is usually the result of small cracks that went unnoticed as they grew.
+It’s exceedingly rare for these things to happen out truly of the blue, and even rarer yet with non-fatiguing metals like steel or titanium.

 To be fair, there have been several folding bike recalls due to frame issues.
 It’s important to note that most were low-end models that sold for well under $500.